Venomous

 Habitat

-They live in dry and moist deciduous forests, rainforests, grasslands, scrublands, deserts, and semi-deserts.
+They live in dry, moist, deciduous forests, rainforests, grasslands, scrublands, deserts, and semi-deserts.
 They also inhabit agricultural fields, rocky terrain, scrubs, and open plains.
-Their preferred hiding places are under loose rocks, in mounds, piles, leaf litter, and caves.

 Echis carinatus